A linear linear lambda-calculus: Vectors and matrices

 Now, these rules appear to be also vector calculation rules. \end{remark}

-\section{Matrices}
+\subsection{Matrices}

-We now want to prove that if $A, B \in {\mathcal V}$ with $d(A) = m$ and $d(B) = n$, and $F$ is a linear function from ${\mathcal S}^m$ to ${\mathcal S}^n$, then there exists a closed proof $f$ of $A \Rightarrow B$ such that, for all vectors ${\bf u} \in {\mathcal S}^m$, $\underline{f~\overline{\bf u}^A} = F({\bf u})$.
-This can equivalently be formulated as the fact that if $M$ is a matrix with $m$ columns and $n$ lines, then there exists a closed proof $f$ of $A \Rightarrow B$ such that for all vectors ${\bf u} \in {\mathcal S}^m$, $\underline{f~\overline{\bf u}^A} = M {\bf u}$.
+We now want to prove that if $A, B \in {\mathcal V}$ with $d(A) = m$ and $d(B) = n$, and $F$ is a linear function from ${\mathcal S}^m$ to ${\mathcal S}^n$, then there exists a closed proof $f$ of $A \multimap B$ such that, for all vectors ${\bf u} \in {\mathcal S}^m$, $\underline{f~\overline{\bf u}^A} = F({\bf u})$.
+This can equivalently be formulated as the fact that if $M$ is a matrix with $m$ columns and $n$ lines, then there exists a closed proof $f$ of $A \multimap B$ such that for all vectors ${\bf u} \in {\mathcal S}^m$, $\underline{f~\overline{\bf u}^A} = M {\bf u}$.

-This theorem has been proved for the $\odot^{\mathcal S}$-calculus in \cite[long version]{odot}.
+A similar theorem has been proved in \cite{odot} for a non-linear calculus.
 The proof of the following theorem is just a check that the construction given there verifies the linearity constraints of the ${\mathcal L}^{\mathcal S}$-calculus.

-\begin{theorem}[Matrices] Let $A, B \in {\mathcal V}$ with $d(A) = m$ and $d(B) = n$ and let $M$ be a matrix with $m$ columns and $n$ lines, then there exists a closed proof $t$ of $A \Rightarrow B$ such that, for all vectors ${\bf u} \in {\mathcal S}^m$, $\underline{t~\overline{\bf u}^A} = M {\bf u}$. \end{theorem}
+\begin{theorem}[Matrices] Let $A, B \in {\mathcal V}$ with $d(A) = m$ and $d(B) = n$ and let $M$ be a matrix with $m$ columns and $n$ lines, then there exists a closed proof $t$ of $A \multimap B$ such that, for all vectors ${\bf u} \in {\mathcal S}^m$, $\underline{t~\overline{\bf u}^A} = M {\bf u}$. \end{theorem}

 \begin{proof} By induction on $A$. \begin{itemize}